Making your option choices in school? Get inspired and pick the future you want

 You might work to diagnose diseases, measure levels of pollution or help to develop new products.
 You might work with specialised techniques such as ways of treating infertility.

-• Dispose of chemicals and waste products in a safe way
+• disposing of chemicals and waste products in a safe way

-• Make sure that equipment is clean and in good working order.
+• making sure that equipment is clean and in good working order.

-If you worked in education, you would also set up equipment and demonstrate experiments.
+If you work in education, you'd also set up equipment and demonstrate experiments.

 You’d need to have a good awareness of health and safety regulations to work safely.